NextLevelTribe/dotnet-templates/README.md

 # .NET Templates

-This project collects our templates about enterprise application development.
-It contains:
+The goal of this template is to provide a straightforward and efficient approach to enterprise application development.
+Using this template, you can create:
 - Items
   - Class
   - Enum